robcsi/dwm/README.md

 ## Requirements/dependencies

 * libxcb-res0-dev (sudo apt install it).
 Without this librray you will get a xcb/res.h not found error, because some of the applied dwm patches.
+* for other dependencies please check the official dwm installation docs.

 ### Other tools used by the setup